-Portsmouth Ferry Port is one of the busiest in the UK carrying approximately 2.2
+- Portsmouth International Port is one of the busiest in the UK carrying around 2.2

-The city's commercial port is one of the largest fruit handling ports in the UK', handling fruit from Central and South America, Morocco, South Africa, New Zealand
+- The city's commercial port is one of the largest fruit handling ports in the UK, landing fruit from Central and South America, Morocco, South Africa, New Zealand

-The area has been used in a number of films and television programmes such as Tomorrow Never Dies (James Bond), Oscar and Lucinda, Making
+- The area has featured in numerous films and TV programmes such as Tomorrow Never Dies (James Bond), Oscar and Lucinda, Making

 Waves, Silent Witness, Mr Bean and Eastenders.
-The local area was used extensively in the filming
+The area was used extensively in the filming